w3c/wai-people-use-web/_people-use-web/abilities-barriers-auditory.md

 ## Introduction

-While multimedia on the Web provides many opportunities for people with auditory disabilities, it also poses challenges when content is not designed to be accessible.
+While multimedia provides many opportunities for people with auditory disabilities, it also poses challenges when content is not designed to be accessible.
 For example, while video content can be used to communicate information visually, audio content needs to have alternatives, such as transcripts and captions, so that it is accessible for people with auditory disabilities.

-To use the Web effectively, people with auditory disabilities often rely on:
+To use multimedia, people with auditory disabilities often rely on:

 -   Transcripts and captions of audio content, including audio-only content and audio tracks in multimedia;
 -   Media players that display captions and provide options to adjust the text size and colors of captions;